zouloux/reflex-dom/README.md

 Reflex goal is to be __as performant as possible__ and __as light as possible__.
 Reflex will never be as performant than [Solid](https://github.com/solidjs) (because of the Virtual DOM bottleneck), but targets to be more performant than Preact and React in a lot of cases.
 Library weight will be around `3kb gzipped`.
-It may be a bit more if we add some useful features.
-Not used features can be tree-shaken if you use a bundler (like Parcel or Vite).
+It may grow a bit over time if we add some useful features.
+Features not used in your project can be tree-shaken if you use a bundler (like Parcel or Vite).
 [See note](./CODEGOLF.md) about code golfing.

 ![Benchmark](./benchmark.jpg)

+> Check official benchmark on [js-framework-benchmark](https://krausest.github.io/js-framework-benchmark/2022/table_chrome_104.0.5112.79.html)

 For now Reflex performances are between petit-dom and Preact.
 It can be greatly improved since Reflex is still in beta!
 About size, see [Reflex bundle](https://unpkg.com/@zouloux/reflex) vs [Preact bundle](https://unpkg.com/preact) (without states)

 ### Demos